Intrinsic training dynamics of deep neural networks: Application for general ReLU networks and Linear Networks

-We now show that the intrinsic recoverability property is satisfied {\em for any initialisation} for the parametrisation $\phi$ associated to a large class of (deep) ReLU neural networks.
-While this result is already known in the two-layer case \citep[Examples 3.5 and 3.8]{marcotte2023abide}, here we establish it for the general model of ReLU networks of \cite{gonon_path-norm_2023}, associated to a directed acyclic graph (DAG) of any depth, including skip connections and arbitrary mixes of ReLU/linear/max-pooling activations.
-We first establish that $\phi_{\mathtt{ReLU}}$ satisfies the Frobenius property (see \Cref{app:thmMLP_Frobproperty} for a proof): \begin{restatable}{theorem}{thmMLPFrobproperty} Consider $\phi_{\mathtt{ReLU}}$ the parameterization used for general ReLU neural networks of any depth (see \Cref{ex:2layerReLU-factorization}) {and any DAG architecture (see \cite{gonon_path-norm_2023})}.
-Then ${\phi_\mathtt{ReLU}}$ satisfies the Frobenius property on $(\R \backslash \{ 0 \})^D$. \end{restatable} This leads to the following corollary (proved in \Cref{app:propmaximalpp}) which guarantees the existence of a maximal set of conservation laws big enough to ensure the intrinsic recoverability property. \begin{restatable}{corollary}{cororelu} There exists a dense open set $\Theta$ of $\RD$ such that any $\x_0 \in \Theta$ admits an open neighborhood $U \subseteq \Theta$ on which $\x_0$ satisfies the intrinsic recoverability property, and thus the intrinsic dynamic property with respect to $\phi_\mathtt{ReLU}$. \end{restatable}
+} We now show that the intrinsic recoverability property is satisfied {\em for any initialization} for the parametrization $\phi$ associated to a large class of (deep) ReLU neural networks.
+While this result is already known in the two-layer case \citep[Examples 3.5 and 3.8]{marcotte2023abide}, {\em here we establish it for the general model of ReLU networks of \cite{gonon_path-norm_2023}, associated to a directed acyclic graph (DAG) of any depth}, including skip connexions and arbitrary mixes of ReLU/linear/max-pooling activations.
+We first establish that $\phi_{\mathtt{ReLU}}$ satisfies the Frobenius property (see \Cref{app:thmMLP_Frobproperty} for a proof): \begin{restatable}{theorem}{thmMLPFrobproperty} The parameterization $\phi_{\mathtt{ReLU}}$ used for ReLU neural networks with {any DAG architecture (see \cite{gonon_path-norm_2023} and our \Cref{ex:2layerReLU-factorization}))} satisfies the Frobenius property on $(\R \backslash \{ 0 \})^D$. \end{restatable}

+{The following theorem (proved in \Cref{app:FrobMLPDAG} for general DAG ReLU networks) refines this result by allowing some zero entries in the parameters.}

+\begin{restatable}{theorem}{thmMLPFrobpropertybis} parameterization $\phi_{\mathtt{ReLU}}$ of \cite{gonon_path-norm_2023} satisfies the Frobenius property. \end{restatable} This leads to the following corollary (proved under weaker assumptions in \Cref{app:propmaximalpp}) which guarantees the existence of a maximal set of conservation laws big enough to ensure the intrinsic recoverability property. \begin{restatable}{corollary}{cororelu} {For a general DAG ReLU network (resp. for an MLP with at least two neurons per layer), every element $\x$ of the set $(\R\setminus\{0\})^D$ (resp. of the set $\Theta$ of \Cref{thm:MLP_Frobpropertybis}) admits an open neighborhood $U$ in this set on which} the intrinsic recoverability property (and thus the intrinsic dynamic property with respect to $\phi_\mathtt{ReLU}$) holds. \end{restatable}